-It is not an easy thing to acknowledge that you have a relationship with a toxic person.
+It is not an easy thing to acknowledge that you have a toxic family member.

 It is even harder when you realize that this toxicity comes from a member of your family.